-A key part of an actor’s job is memorizing certain phrases and actions to follow the script while portraying their character.
-Some actors will participate in recorded content, while other actors will need to perform live in front of an audience.
+A key part of their job is memorizing certain phrases and actions to follow the script while portraying their character.
+Some will participate in recorded content, while others will need to perform live in front of an audience.
 Movie and television actors will have more time to rehearse scenes to make sure the scene goes perfectly, while live actors may need to improvise if something goes wrong during a live performance.

 Qualifications and eligibility

 There are certain characteristics every actor must possess to be successful.
 Here are some of the requirements to make it big in the acting industry: